-Required remedial coursework will not be counted toward the student's maximum timeframe (up to 30 credits).
+Remedial coursework, if required, will not be counted toward the student's maximum timeframe (up to 30 credits).

 Students will become ineligible for aid due to violation of the maximum timeframe criteria if they have an attempted credit total in their current level which exceeds their maximum timeframe, or if they are unable to meet SAP standards within their maximum timeframe.